Energy conditions for non-timelike thin shells: Introduction

-In fact, in order to grasp the essence of general relativistic gravitational phenomena, massive thin shells have been used to construct simple models in a very wide variety of contexts.
+In fact, in order to grasp the essence of general relativistic gravitational phenomena, thin shells have been used to construct simple models in a very wide variety of contexts.
 It is not possible to list all the papers, but examples of such phenomena are gravitational collapse~\cite{Hajicek:1992pu,Echeverria:1993wf,Crisostomo:2003xz,Cardoso:2016wcr}, growth of cosmic voids~\cite{Sakai:1993vn,Maeda:2011yq,Sakai:1999xx} and bubbles~\cite{Berezin:1982ur,Berezin:1987bc,Blau:1986cw,Sato:1981bf,Maeda:1981gw,Sato:1981gv,Kodama:1981gu}, and brane cosmology~\cite{Randall:1999ee,Randall:1999vf,Shiromizu:1999wj,Kraus:1999it,Ida:1999ui}.
 An exact model for the mass-inflation instability of the inner horizon of a charged black hole has also been constructed using a null shell~\cite{Ori:1991zz}.
-The junction conditions have also been established in a large class of scalar-tensor theories of gravity for non-null $\Sigma$ ~\cite{Sakai:1992ud,Barcelo:2000js,Padilla:2012ze} as well as for general $\Sigma$~\cite{Aviles:2019xae} and in Einstein-Gauss-Bonnet higher curvature gravity for non-null $\Sigma$~\cite{Davis:2002gn,Gravanis:2002wy}.
+The junction conditions have also been established in a large class of scalar-tensor theories of gravity for non-null $\Sigma$~\cite{Sakai:1992ud,Barcelo:2000js,Padilla:2012ze} as well as for general $\Sigma$~\cite{Aviles:2019xae}.
+In higher curvature theories, they have been formulated for non-null $\Sigma$ in Einstein-Gauss-Bonnet gravity~\cite{Davis:2002gn,Gravanis:2002wy} and Lovelock gravity~\cite{Miskovic:2007mg}.
+(See also Sec.~15 in the textbook~\cite{Padmanabhan:2010zzb}.)
+However, the junction conditions for null $\Sigma$ in such theories are still missing.
 (See~\cite{j-conditions} for recent developments in the research of junction conditions.)